Basic First Model

 1. Open Ventus.

-2. On the Menu Shortcut, click SI to use metric units.
+2. In Menu shortcuts, click SI to use metric units.

 3. On the View menu, click Edit Snap Grid.
-Enter 1 and click OK.
 This sets the grid spacing that we use when drawing the geometry.

 6. On the File menu, click Save and name the file getting started winter.vnts.